4ubr3ypwd/google-destination-url/readme.md

 All you have to do is click Add Link, do a quick Google Search, click the link you want to add.
 BAM!

+# Filters

+Most functions have a filter with the same name, and modifying variables usually uses `function_name_$var` to modify.

+If you want to incorporate other results, you can easily, for instance, filter `gdurl_googapi` and add more results, etc.